feathersjs/docs/clients/primus.md

 > **ProTip**: The socket connection URL has to point to the server root which is where Feathers will set up Primus.

+## Client options

+The Primus configuration (`primus(connection [, options])`) can take settings which currently support:

+- __timeout__ (default: 5000ms) - The time after which a method call fails and times out.
+This usually happens when calling a service or service method that does not exist.

 ## Browser Usage

 Using [the Feathers client](feathers.md), the `feathers-primus/client` module can be configured to use the Primus connection: